neuralmagic/sparseml/README.md

   the loss more and therefore should be pruned less.
 - `classification_train.py`: Train an image classification model using a config.yaml file to modify the training process such as for pruning or sparse transfer learning.
+- `detection_train.py`: Train an object detection model using a config.yaml file to modify the training process, such as for pruning or sparse transfer learning.
+- `detection_validation.py`: Calculate the mean average precision (mAP) for a given object detection model at a single IoU value or given range and output per class, per IoU averages.
 - `model_download.py`: Download a model from the Neural Magic [Model Repo](#model-repository).
+- `model_export.py`: Convert a PyTorch model to an ONNX file, saving it along with the model checkpoint, sample input, and sample output data.
+- `torchvision_export.py`: Download a model from the [torchvision](https://pytorch.org/docs/stable/torchvision/models.html)
+  model zoo, saving it as an ONNX file along with the model checkpoint, sample input, and sample output data.

 ### TensorFlow